Create an ID mapping: Migration guide

 Call List all users to retrieve the full list of users in your organization.
 To ensure your application is performant, this data should be stored in a local database or cache that is updated periodically. - Find the user and get their ID:

-field matches the email you are searching for.
+Find the user object where themailfield matches the email you are searching for.

-.
+Copy the value of their_id.
 This is the internal ID.

 Input changes